Motherhood: I’m nervous and that’s OKAY!

 Being nervous and scared about this upcoming change in life IS NORMAL!
 We are about to go through something greater than we have ever experienced and despite what your situation is, I don’t think any person can ever truly feel ready.
 Motherhood, from what I’ve gathered, will be a time like no other.
 It will be a challenge, it will be exhausting, but most importantly it will be the greatest gift.

 Feeling nervous doesn’t mean you are a going to be a bad mom or that you aren’t excited for your little bundle of joy.
-For myself personally, I can not wait to meet my little girl and get to know the person who I’ve been feeling these past couple of weeks moving around in my tummy.
-My nerves for me are just another way of me showing my love for my babe and for my family.
+Those nerves are just another way of showing love for your babe and family.
 I want everything to be perfect just as anyone else does.
 I want the best for my little one and for my husband.
 Nerves are just part of the package, I guess.
 I like to see them as Gods way of reminding us we are human and helping us stay focussed in the final few weeks.

 As I take on the final ~13 weeks, I know that these nerves will probably continue to exist and perhaps even grow.
 All I can do is just acknowledge it, talk about it and accept it.
 With anything in life, we can’t always know how things will turn out.
 I don’t know how labor will go or how the aftermath will be.
 I don’t know if I will do everything right and can’t say that my marriage will always be perfect.
 In fact, I am willing to guess that this most likely be the case.
 All I do know is that I will BE the best I can and DO the best I can.
 At the end of the day, this is all that matters.
 Everything will fall where it should and this is what I trust.